-Since many of the activities I shared in this series thus far are aimed at children with cognitive delays, I wanted to address the possibility of including a child with higher cognitive functioning in the morning circle.
-The ideas are also great for siblings who do not have special needs.
+Since many of the activities I shared in this series thus far are aimed at neurodivergent or disabled children, I wanted to address the possibility of including other children, such as siblings.

-I suggest using this gathering to prepare your child to become responsible for his learning – both daily and lifelong learning.
-Use it to strengthen communication, reasoning, and decision-making and problem solving skills along with academic skills.
+I suggest using this gathering to prepare children to become responsible for their learning – both daily and lifelong learning.
+Use it to strengthen communication, reasoning, and decision-making and problem-solving skills along with academic skills.

-- If songs don’t appeal to your child, use a poem, meditation, or inspirational song lyrics that he selects himself.
-You can also include a daily joke or a statement of gratitude/ appreciation.
+- If songs don’t appeal to the children, use a poem, meditation, or inspirational song lyrics they select themselves.
+You can also include a daily joke or a statement of gratitude or appreciation.

 - Share a few pages of a chapter book for the story.
-You read a part, and he reads a part.
+You read a part, and they read a part.
 Vary the texts to include relevant newspaper or magazine articles as well as poetry, short stories and picture books.

 - Instead of daily weather, work with a daily + weekly schedule.
 What’s happening today?
-What order does your child want to approach the activities?
-What does he suggest for later in the week? etc.
+What order do the children want to approach the activities?
+What do they suggest for later in the week? etc.

 - Work on short but relevant academic skills that don’t require much set-up or clean-up.
 Think flashcards or game cards.

-- Talk about issues that your child is presently struggling with.
-Perhaps it was a difficult medical appointment.
+- Talk about issues that the children are presently struggling with.
+Perhaps it’s a difficult medical appointment.
 Ask: “How did you feel about yesterday’s appointment?”
 Maybe it was an argument with a sibling.
 Ask: “How can we resolve this kind of problem in the future without being physical?”
 Or, maybe it was being left out of a birthday party in the neighborhood.
 Ask: “How did learning that you weren’t invited to Jason’s party make you feel?
 What should we do about it?
 Do you want to talk with him or just let it go?
 What else can you do?”

-- Have your child raise issues he wants to discuss or skills he wants to practice.
+- Have the children raise issues they want to discuss or skills they want to practice.

 - End the circle by setting an intention for the day.
 For instance, “Today, I will work on being patient.”